Kirshoo/ftpsupload/README.md

 Only then can we start looking at the files inside of a target directory.

-We use .ftpsignore to ignore the files, we essentially need to inverse the regex outcome:
+We use .ftpsignore to ignore the files, we essentially need to inverse the regex outcome:\
 Instead the matched files, unmached files will be uploaded.

 To upload the files one would usually use something like Firezilla or any other application that has encryption and stuff.
-My FTP server is not a fun of security so we have to use an `ftp` connection.
+My FTP server is not a fond of security so we have to use an `ftp` connection.

 `ftp` is good, but it has its limits, esspecially when writing scripts with it.
 Thus the `curl` was chosen!